MinBZK/sdep.gov.nl/docs/DECISIONS.md

 ## API decisions

-For motivation, see below table.
+For additional motivation, see the text below the table.

 | #               | Decision                                              | Example                                                                                          |
 | :-------------- | :---------------------------------------------------- | :----------------------------------------------------------------------------------------------- |